yureek/S-HealthStack.github.io/pages/portal-guide/study-management/role-based-access-control.md

 # Team Roles

-Team roles control access at the health stack level.
+Team roles control access at the Samsung Health Stack level.
 Available roles are:

 - Team Admin
 - Team Member

-From the version v0.9 web portal, the sole team admin is the first person to create a health stack account.
+From the version v0.9 web portal, the sole team admin is the first person to create a Samsung Health Stack account.
 Accounts for all others are team member accounts.

 > From the command line or code, having more than one team admin is possible.